cloudwalk/op-stack-devnet/single-node-no-docker.md

    If you got an error stop the app and try to execute steps of section [7](#7-initialize-l2) again.
 Then run `op-geth` again.

-   `networkid` - should be your L2 network ID, `3007` in this case (as it is chosen in `~/optimism/packages/contracts-bedrock/deploy-config/local-op-devnet.json`).
+   The `networkid` parameters should be equal the previously selected L2 network ID.
+In our case, it is `3007` (as it is chosen in `~/optimism/packages/contracts-bedrock/deploy-config/local-op-devnet.json`).

 2. Open another terminal and run `op-node` from the appropriate directory: